1887

 • 27 mg/kg s.c. q48h

-• Dosing regimen: 3 injections given at 48-hour intervals (other regimens can be used)
+• Dosing regimen for injectable product: 3 injections given at 48-hour intervals (other regimes have been described)

-• Traditionally used for lungworm but drug availability is a problem, so has largely been replaced by ivermectin
+• Traditionally used for lungworm treatment but drug availability in the UK may be a problem, so often replaced by ivermectin

 Mebendazole